This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 Not everyone is addicted

 According to the American Society of Addiction Medicine, addiction is “a primary, chronic disease of brain reward, motivation, memory, and related circuitry.”
 It’s a disease, not just a problem, so it will be as such, in a specific manner.
-Just think if every person that had one drink of alcohol were treated as an alcoholic—there would be a serious problem.
+Just think, if every person who had one drink of alcohol were treated as an alcoholic—there would be a serious problem.

-This is why it’s important to know where you stand, and from there, you can figure out how best to move forward.
+This is why it’s important to know where you stand; from there, you can figure out how best to move forward.

-Note: diagnosing an addiction to pornography can only be made through in-depth interviews and with a certified counselor or psychologist.
+Note: diagnosing an addiction to pornography can only be done through in-depth interviews and with a certified counselor or psychologist.
 This article is not a substitute for therapy or professional help.

 The spectrum of addiction